Apple Icon Image format: Non-PNG / JPEG2000 element types

+ARGB elements

 ARGB images must have their binary portion of the image data preceded by the four byte 'ARGB' header.
 After that, instead of each pixel with each of its four channels stored together (e.g. ARGBARGBARGB), an image with three pixels would be stored in individual channels of pixel data (e.g. AAARRRGGGBBB).
 In addition, each channel of pixel data needs to be encoded as mentioned below.